So, you like the idea of becoming a digital nomad?

 A job with the flexibility of working from a Balinese beach hut one week and a tapas-laden table in a café on Barcelona’s Las Ramblas the next…what’s not to like?

-If you’ve ever thought about joining the swelling ranks of this new breed of professional, one whose role is ‘location independent’, it’s time to get acquainted with the realities of the dream.
-There are significant lifestyle costs as well as benefits to pursing this style of living.
+If you’ve ever thought about joining the swelling ranks of this new breed of professional, one whose role is ‘location independent’, it’s time to get re-acquainted with the realities of the dream after the impact of the COVID-19 pandemic.

 We chatted with a number of digital nomads about the pros and cons of their chosen work-lifestyle to come up with the following list for you to consider before you decide to downscale your belongings to fit in a suitcase and hit the road to try rolling work and travel into one.

-- For love and money.
-Do what you love every day and making a living doing it.
-There are so many inspiring and diverse examples of folks making a success of the digital nomad life: Natalie Sisson, The Suitcase Entrepreneur, travels the globe helping entrepreneurs create freedom in business and adventure in life; Stuart McDonald founded Travelfish, a travel-planning website that covers much of Southeast Asia which he has so far run from Bali, Bangkok, Phnom Penh and Jakarta with his wife and young family;
+3. For love and money.
+Doing what you love every day and making a living doing it.
+There are so many inspiring and diverse examples of folks making a success of the digital nomad life: Natalie Sisson, The Suitcase Entrepreneur, travels the globe helping entrepreneurs create freedom in business and adventure in life; and Stuart McDonald founded Travelfish, a travel-planning website that covers much of Southeast Asia which he has so far run from Bali, Bangkok, Phnom Penh and Jakarta with his wife and young family.

-- Opportunity and perspective.
-Both will with grow with travel as your social, personal and business networks expand by nature of the places you choose to work from and with whom.
+5. Opportunity and perspective.
+Both will grow with travel as your social, personal and business networks expand by nature of the places you choose to work from and with whom.

-- Routines and habits.
+1. Routines and habits.
 When you are always on the road, it’s hard to get into a solid routine and build good habits.
-Some digital nomads say that anything too rigid keeps them from being able to enjoy being in the moment and take advantage of opportunities as they arrive so good habits needs to be flexible.
+Some digital nomads say that anything too rigid keeps them from being able to enjoy being in the moment and take advantage of opportunities as they arrive so good habits need to be flexible.

-- Always on.
+4. Always on.
 Quite frequently digital nomads work with clients from around the world.
 This means work is happening across different time zones and there is a risk of feeling like you are ‘always on’.
-With smart phones, a digital nomad’s pocket can literally be his or her office.
-You will need to set boundaries around reacting/responding to every alert or vibration the moment it happens, or the downtime, flexibility and freedom that attracted you to the digital nomad lifestyle in the first place may be eroded by the compulsion to be constantly
+With smartphones, a digital nomad’s pocket can literally be his or her office.
+You will need to set boundaries around reacting/responding to every alert or vibration the moment it happens, or the downtime, flexibility and freedom that attracted you to the digital nomad lifestyle in the first place may be eroded by the compulsion to be constantly connected.

-- You are IT.
+5. You are IT.
 In an office environment you are likely one of a team, with layers of additional support.
-If your PC breaks you call IT, they get it sorted and you get back to work.
+If your laptop breaks you call IT, they get it sorted and you get back to work.
 When you’re a digital nomad you are IT…and every other support role a business needs.